stackrox/stackrox/central/notifiers/README.md

 2. Add test cases to `central/notifiers/utils/encryption_test.go`.
 3. Load the encryption keys in the notifier's `init` function and protect it by the env setting `env.EncNotifierCreds.BooleanSetting()`, `ROX_ENC_NOTIFIER_CREDS`.
 4. Test it by enabling notifier secrets in StackRox by running `./../../dev-tools/setup-notifier-encryption.sh`.
-5. Create a new notifier with a secret and output check that data doesn't contain unencrypted data: `go run tools/deserialize-proto/main.go --type storage.Notifier --id <UUID>`
+5. Create a new notifier with a secret and check that data doesn't contain unencrypted data by running: `go run tools/deserialize-proto/main.go --type storage.Notifier --id <UUID>`